uptime 08:16:26 up 22 min, 1 user, load average: 0.00, 0.03, 0.22

 # cat install.log | less # cat install.log | more

-For more examples of Linux cat command read our article on 13 Basic Cat Command Examples in Linux.
+For more examples of Linux, cat commands read our article on 13 Basic Cat Command Examples in Linux.

-with cd command (change directory) it will goes to fileA directory.
+with the cd command (change directory or switch directory) it will go to fileA directory.

 # cd /fileA